tslocum/bgammon/PROTOCOL.md

 - `listend End of matches list.`
   - End of matches list.

+- `failedcreate <message:line>`
+  - Sent after failing to create a match.

 - `joined <id:integer> <playerNumber:integer> <playerName:text>`
   - Sent after successfully creating or joining a match, and when another player joins a match you are in.